SysKitTeam/docs-spconsultant/how-to/compare-wizard/compare-web-applications.md

 # Compare Web Applications

-This section describes how to use SPDocKit to compare SharePoint farm **web application** configurations.
+This section describes how to use SPDocKit Consultant to compare SharePoint farm **web application** configurations.

 You can use this wizard to: